DeMarcus Love

-Demarcus Love (born March 7, 1988) is a former American football offensive tackle.
+Demarcus Love (born March 7, 1988) is an American former professional football offensive tackle.
 He played college football at the University of Arkansas.
-Love was selected with the 168th overall pick in the 2011 NFL Draft by the Minnesota Vikings.
+Love was selected with the 168th overall pick in the 2011 NFL draft by the Minnesota Vikings.

-High school career
+Early life

 Love attended David W. Carter High School, in Dallas, Texas, where he was a teammate of Michael Crabtree.
 He was a starter at offensive tackle as a sophomore before being replaced by Curtis Bailey, and moved to offensive guard for his junior and senior seasons for Coach Allen Wilson.
-As a senior, he helped his team to an 11-1 record and a second-round state playoff berth in the state's largest classification (5A).
+As a senior, he helped his team to an 11–1 record and a second-round state playoff berth in the state's largest classification (5A).

 Regarded as a three-star recruit by Rivals.com, Love was listed as the No. 57 offensive tackle prospect in the class of 2006.
 He chose Arkansas over Kansas, Arizona, UTEP and Kansas State.